 Declared “luminous” by the New York Times and “eloquent” by the Wall Street Journal, soprano Caitlin Lynch is captivating audiences with her portrayals of iconic leading ladies.
 With a repertoire that encompasses Mozart to Verdi and Handel to Heggie, Ms. Lynch brings her dynamic portrayals of both classic and contemporary operas to stages around the world.

 The 2016-2017 season brings two major debuts: with English National Opera for Donna Anna in Don Giovanni, and Micaëla in Carmen, conducted by Seiji Ozawa at his Music Academy .
-The soprano also returns to the stage of the Metropolitan Opera as Pamina in The Magic Flute, conducted by Antony Walker.
+The soprano also returns to the stage of the Metropolitan Opera as Pamina in The Magic Flute, conducted by Antony Walker, and makes her debut with Utah Opera as Donna Elvira in Don Giovanni.
 In concert, she joins the St. Louis Symphony and music director David Robertson for Mozart’s Requiem.
 Future seasons include a debut with San Diego Opera and her return to the Metropolitan Opera.

 Last season, Ms. Lynch appeared as The Countess in Le nozze di Figaro with Seattle Opera, returned to The Metropolitan Opera for Le nozze di Figaro and Die Entführung aus dem Serail, and sang Violetta in La traviata with Chautauqua Opera.
 On the concert stage she sang Beethoven’s 9th Symphony with Seattle Symphony, Dvořák’s Stabat Mater with Omaha Symphony, and Händel’s Messiah with Calvin Oratorio Society.